Udzu/pudzu/patterns.md

 with the appropriate transitions.
 Ranges aren't expressed directly in the FSM, though doing so would potentially be useful for large Unicode character classes.

-For visualisation reasons, I decided to introduce a special * state transition that's used if there is no other match.
-This allows visualising a negated class like `[^a]` without showing every possible matching input.
+For simplicity, I decided to introduce a special * state transition that's used if there is no other match.
+This allows implementing a negated class like `[^a]` without handling every possible matching input.
-However, for efficiency it's more common to implement transitions via a lookup table of character values (with Unicode characters compiled down to byte sequences), and compact notation can easily be implemented just in the visualisation stage.
+However, for efficiency it's more common to implement transitions via a lookup table of character values, with Unicode characters compiled down to byte sequences.

 ```bash
 patterns "[ae].[^y]"